 Chimes offers a distinct change of pace and mood.
 According to the composer,

 “I wrote Chimes in memory of my grandad, Clifford, who was very fond of his long case ‘grandfather’ clock.
 Chimes is a gentle lullaby that features a variation of the Westminster Quarters melody, which Clifford’s clock would ring out every fifteen minutes throughout the day.
 I always remember that, whenever we stayed the night, we would have fifteen minutes to fall asleep before the next chimes went off!”

 This is an evocative piece built on that recognisable theme; it appears at the start and end, played in octaves with added thirds over a held sustain pedal to create lush harmonics, setting the scene for the lilting melody which follows.
 Gorgeous!

 Mosey on Down follows, another playful jazzy piece.
-This one is easier than Caravan Blues and suitable for players by Grade 4, although the LH jumps on the second page may challenge.
+This one is easier than Caravan Blues, although the LH jumps on the second page may challenge.

 Shimmering Waters is a lovely ballad with a memorable, reflective melody line above a LH pattern (again requiring a bit of a stretch for smaller hands), tracing out expansive harmonies built from ninth chords.
 According to the composer’s note: